Login

 $120

-The rechargeable Katadyn SteriPEN water purifier uses UV-C light to kill 99.9 percent of protozoa (including diarrhea-causing Giardia and Cryptosporidia), bacteria and even viruses.
-It was designed for backpackers and travelers as a waste-reducing alternative to buying bottled water.
-The company claims it can sterilize 16 fluid ounces of hot or cold water in less than a minute and 32 ounces in 90 seconds.
+Designed specifically for outdoor enthusiasts, the rechargeable Katadyn SteriPEN water purifier employs UV-C light to kill 99.9% of diarrhea-causing protozoa, bacteria, and viruses.
+The device is crafted as a waste-reducing alternative to bottled water, claiming to purify 16 ounces of either hot or cold water in under a minute, and 32 ounces in 90 seconds.

 $120